jaggu88/library_management/README.md

   Librarian can change id - password of librarin, Librarian can see book details,add and delete books, can add and remove student, Librarian can see the issued books by which student
+ ### just run that file in jupyter notebook or in command promte
 ## Thankyou for visiting